yiyangphd/yiyangphd.github.io/openings.md

 ## Ph.D.
 Students

-One Ph.D. opening in Fall 2023 at the Department of Biostatistics at City University of Hong Kong.
+One Ph.D. opening in Fall 2023 in the Department of Biostatistics at City University of Hong Kong.

 #### Qualifications
 - A bachelor's degree in statistics, mathematics, computer science, bioinformatics, or related fields